nanvel/blog/pages/books.md

 - Be Bad First: Get Good at Things Fast to Stay Ready for the Future by Erika Andersen (23%)
 - Site Reliability Engineering: How Google Runs Production Systems by Jennifer Petoff, Niall Richard Murphy, Betsy Beyer, Chris Jones (14%)
 - Monetizing Innovation by Madhavan Ramanujam and Georg Tacke (49%)
+- Chaos Monkeys: Obscene Fortune and Random Failure in Silicon Valley by Antonio Garcia Martinez (5%)